keenanromain/AWS-CLF-C02-Study-Guide/README.md

 Systems Manager (SSM) helps you manage your EC2 and On-Premise systems at scale.
 It is a hybrid AWS service.
 It is a secure end-to-end management solution for resources on AWS and elsewhere in a single location.

+Route53 is a managed Domain Name System (DNS).
+DNS is a collection of rules and records which help clients understand how to reach a server through URLs.
+Route53 is highly available and it enables custom DNS routing policies to reduce latency.
+The most common routing policies are the Simple Routing Policy, Weighted Routing Policy, Latency Routing Policy, and Failover Routing Policy.

 -----

 SQS lets you send, store, and receive messages between software components at any volume, without losing messages or requiring other services to be available.
 It is a fully-managed service used to decouple applications.
 It serves as a temporary message store so that a receivering service can receive data at a timeframe and manner that is acceptable to it, as opposed to just receiving a message whenever the sender sends it.
 It is the oldest AWS offering and one of the first services to appear in the cloud.
 It scales from 1 message to 10,000s per second.
 Requests are deleted after they are read.